pvrancx/pytorch/charrnn/README.md

 python train.py .
 ```

 The script trains an LSTM character level model on all text files in the directory passed as argument.
-The model will preiodically be saved in the current dir.
+The model will periodically be saved in the current dir.
 Options:

 ```
 usage: train.py [-h] [-clip CLIP] [-dropout DROPOUT] [-seq_length SEQ_LENGTH]